A cosmic project: Chardin

 I'm excited about a project that I would like to share with you.
 I'm working on an honor for a friend of mine — Jesuit Fr.
 Pierre Teilhard de Chardin (1881-1955).
 Although I have never met Teilhard in person, his writings have been one of the greatest inspirations in my life.
 I have come to know him during my own long search for how to be both scientist and believer.
 Without his help, my faith and spirituality would never be as strong as they are.

-His concept of the "noosphere" was startlingly prescient in its anticipation of the Internet, the World Wide Web, and other forms of electronic communication that have the potential to unify humanity into a single community of thought.
+His concept of the "noosphere" was startlingly prescient in its anticipation of the internet and other forms of electronic communication that have the potential to unify humanity into a single community of thought.

 Teilhard's thinking was far ahead of its time and very interdisciplinary, so it was difficult for those in authority to understand what he was trying to do.
 Unfortunately, because they were suspicious of his approach to topics regarding evolution that might affect church dogma, he was never allowed to publish his religious essays during his lifetime.
 Not until his death in 1955 did his works begin to appear one after another over the next 20 years.

-Like St. Thomas Aquinas, whose writings were also once suppressed, history has vindicated him.
-Teilhard is now recognized by many scientists and theologians as one of those whose ideas have paved the way for the work of the Second Vatican Council.
+As with St. Thomas Aquinas, whose writings were also once suppressed, history has vindicated Teilhard; he is now recognized by many scientists and theologians as one of those whose ideas have paved the way for the work of the Second Vatican Council.

 Recent years have seen an upsurge of interest in Teilhard both at home and abroad.
 Folks are joining reading circles to discuss his works or commentaries on his works and attending workshops and retreats that focus on his spirituality and mysticism.